 Huawei P20 Lite full review

-This spring, Huawei has released three smartphones, the cheapest of which is called the P20 Lite.
+The P20 Lite is the cheapest member of the P20 range, joined by the P20 and the P20 Pro.
 Its screen-to-body ratio is an impressive 80 percent, it has a facial recognition feature and we particularly like its simple design.
-Sure it has a notch, but which smartphone doesn’t nowadays?
+Sure it has a notch, but what smartphone doesn’t nowadays?